Positive Behaviour Support and Restrictive Practices Audit - Supported Living

 • Q7 | Unanswered

-Are all restrictive interventions recorded, reviewed, and reduced over time as part of a clear strategy?
+Are all restrictive interventions recorded, reviewed and actively reduced over time wherever possible?

 Supporting Notes